Plant Patent Act of 1930

+Uniquely, the Plant Patent Act "eliminated the standard industrial patent requirement that the invention be described sufficiently well to enable someone skilled in the art to reproduce it."
+The need for this new type of patents (plant patents) arises from the written description requirement of utility patents.
+Whereas human-made machines (and their inventive parts) can be described precisely, similarly accurate description is not possible for living things: even if a complete DNA sequence in every chromosome is known, it is not possible with modern technology to establish the limits of the DNA variation with the accuracy required for composition-of-matter claims.

 The scope of the rights offered by the Plant Patent Act was arguably curtailed by the US Court of Appeals decision in 1995, Imazio Nursery Inc. v.
 Dania Greenhouses, 36 U.S.P.Q.
 2d 1673, which held that "to establish infringement of a plant patent it is necessary to prove that the accused plant is derived from, i.e. a copy of, the actual plant which prompted the filing of the application for plant patent."
+In other words, the power of utility patents to block a similar invention, that was made independently from the patent owner, does not apply to plant patents.

 Controversy

 The legislation did not receive much popular attention until several decades later, during the development of plant breeders' rights through the UPOV 1961 treaty and the enactment of the US Plant Variety Protection Act of 1970, which coincided with broader critiques of intellectual property and its relationship to human health, food security, and the environment.
-The criticism became more intense when the Plant Patent Act was cited to support patent protection for genetically modified organisms (GMOs) in US Supreme Court cases like Diamond v.
+The criticism became more intense when the Plant Patent Act was cited to support patent protection for genetically modified organisms in US Supreme Court cases like Diamond v.
 Chakrabarty and J.E.M.
 Ag Supply v.
 Pioneer Hi-Bred.
 Many activists and scholars have suggested that there is a connection between plant patent protection and the loss of biodiversity, although such claims are contested.